kanshichao/LTI-ST/README.md

 ```

 The [SOP](https://arxiv.org/pdf/1511.06452.pdf) dataset can be downloaded from ftp://cs.stanford.edu/cs/cvgl/Stanford_Online_Products.zip, and the [ImageNet](https://arxiv.org/pdf/1409.0575.pdf) dataset can be downloaded from [this link](http://image-net.org/download).
- After preparing the training list and test list, by replacing the file path in the files of configs, then train the model following our examples and feature embedding results can be obtained.
+ After preparing the training list and test list, replacing the file path in the files of configs, by training the model following our examples, and feature embedding results can be obtained.

 You can choose one of the **GoogleNet**, **Bn-Inception** and **ResNet-50** encoders by downloading the imagenet pretrained model of
 [googlenet](https://download.pytorch.org/models/googlenet-1378be20.pth), [bninception](http://data.lip6.fr/cadene/pretrainedmodels/bn_inception-52deb4733.pth) and [resnet50](https://download.pytorch.org/models/resnet50-19c8e357.pth), and put them in the folder:  ~/.cache/torch/checkpoints/.